GuyTeichman/RNAlysis/docs/source/tutorial.rst

 ====================
 We are interested in how different groups of genes change in expression level over the life cycle of the worm.
 We can use clustering analysis to group the genes in this dataset by their expression pattern over the developmental stages.
 There is an abundance of approaches when it comes to clustering analysis of gene expression.
 To illustrate this point, we will cluster our data using three different types of clustering algorithms, arranged from the simplest to the most complex.
+These algorithms are only a few representatives of the many clustering methods available in *RNAlysis*.

 The simple approach - distance-based clustering with K-Medoids
 --------------------------------------------------------------